dps923/winter2020/graded-work/assign2.md

 Create a new iOS app, using the Single View Application template.
 The name of the app should be "**Players**".

 On the project settings editor, choose "11.0" as the "iOS Deployment Target".
-That way you can edit your work on different College Macs.
+That way you can edit your work on other College Macs.

 On the target settings editor, we suggest that you un-check (clear) the "Landscape Left" and "Landscape Right" checkboxes.
 The app will work only for portrait mode.